 In December 2022, the FDA allowed our Investigational New Drug to enable us to evaluate INZ-701 in a clinical trial in patients with end-stage kidney disease and calciphylaxis.
-We intend to initiate a Phase 1 clinical trial in end-stage kidney disease patients, and we expect data from this trial to inform our development plans in calciphylaxis.
+We plan to initiate SEAPORT-1, a Phase 1 clinical trial designed to assess safety, tolerability, pharmacokinetics, and pharmacodynamics of INZ-701 in patients with ESKD receiving hemodialysis, in the first half of 2024 and report interim data in the fourth quarter of 2024.
+We expect data from this trial to inform our development plans in calciphylaxis.
 We are also exploring the potential for development of a gene therapy for ENPP1 Deficiency.